ActiveBrainAtlas/Datajoint_Interface/project_schemas/atlas_schema/README.md

 - Drop the table:
 	`python definition.py drop`
 	> You need to confirm by entering `yes` to actually drop the table.
-- Populate the table:
+- Populate the slides table:
 	`python definition.py populate`
 	> Currently it is in the **Test** mode, it will automically create a test `Animal` instance and a test `scanRun` instance, so that `Slides` table can be popluated.

 # download_slides.py
 This file can help you to download the slides for the specified animals from the databsae into a spreadsheet.
 The spreadsheet will be stored in xlsx format.
 Each sheet in the spreadsheet stores all of the slides found in the database for each input brain.